rnbochsr/Agent_T/README.md

 #### Web Browser Developer Tools
 I opened the developer tools and reloaded the page.
 I didn't see anythng of interest.
 There were no cookies to try to abuse.
 Just the javascript to run the site and the html code.
 Checking each tab I saw that the website was listing a development version of `PHP/8.1.0-dev`.
 That isn't normal practice.
 Being the framework for the website it should be a production version not a development one.

-Looking bak at my `nmap.scan` file, I see that I already had that information.
+Looking back at my `nmap.scan` file, I see that I already had that information.
 I guess I didn't read the entire line to the end.
 I saw port 80 and moved on.
 Had I taken a moment to read it I might not have needed the hint.
 But I learned something.
 So either was it works.

 I ran a search for exploits of this PHP version and found an entry in the `exploit-db.com` database.
 It was a Python script that is supposed to generate a pseudo-shell.
 All the script needs is the URL.
 It won't be fully interactve, but we can look around.